 Start by removing any loose caulking.
 Leave the stuff that’s still sticking if it looks good, but the bad stuff will likely look worse if you leave it behind.

-Once the caulking has been removed, re-caulk the area.
+Once the caulking has been removed, we can fix the gaps in molding by re-caulk the area.
 I used a large tube and gun for wider areas, and a smaller tube for “touch-ups”.
 Both products are latex-based and can be painted.
 Latex is also much easier to clean up than silicone, so if you make a mess, soap and water is all you need to clean up.

 The difference is amazing.
 Up close you can see it’s not perfect, but products like this are designed to hide an imperfection, and walking into this kitchen now your eye isn’t drawn to the trim pulling away from the ceiling.
 In about 30 minutes most products dry enough to paint. some are sand-able as well.